VincentRPS/discord.io/docs/index.rst

 Welcome to aio
 =====================
-Welcome to the documentation of aio. aio is a Python based discord library, using aiohttp and asyncio.
+Welcome to the documentation of discord. aio is a Python based discord library, using aiohttp and asyncio.

 Getting Started